QubesOS/qubes-doc/building/qubes-r3-building.md

 In `dom0`, install the Fedora 26 template if you don't already have it.
 Other rpm-based operating systems may also work, but Fedora 26 has been successfully used to build Qubes R3.2 and R4.0 with the below steps.
+Travis-CI also uses Ubuntu 14.04 to perform test builds, except it can not test the `./setup` script.

 ~~~
 sudo qubes-dom0-update qubes-template-fedora-26